 Welcome to Thornton Plastics.
-We are a premier manufacturer and supplier of containers.
+We are a premier manufacturer and supplier of plastic vials, plastic jars, and hinged-lid containers.
 Our product line consists of plastic vials with snap caps, child-safety pharmacy vials, small plastic containers, plastic screw-top jars, glass vials, plastic hinged lid containers and closures.
-Our containers are great for packaging, shipping, storing, presenting or sampling for just about any application and in any industry.
-Are you looking for a container for beads, bugs, liquids, or solids?
-Do you need to preserve an item, package a product to be shipped, or store a product to be kept safe?
-Perhaps you are looking for a new product line to sell to your customers?
+Our containers are great for packaging, shipping, storing, presenting or sampling just about any application and in any industry.
+Are you looking for a hinged-lid container for beads, bugs, liquids, or solids?
+Do you need some plastic vials to preserve an item, package a product to be shipped, or store a product to be kept safe?
+Perhaps you are looking for a new product line of plastic jars to sell to your customers?
 We can help you.
 The products we provide could be found in the medical, laboratory, recreational, Arachnid, retail, and many more industries meeting the needs of our customers.
 Our products are made from high-quality polystyrene, polyethylene, polypropylene, or glass ensuring we have the proper material for your needs.
 Browse our online catalog by clicking on the images

 Thornton Plastics was started in 1955 by my Grandfather, Wayne Thornton.
 We are in the third generation now and still continuing to grow.
-We distribute thousands of different products and different types of plastic, glass, hinged-lid, anything for your plastic storage needs.
+We distribute hundreds of different products and different types of plastic vials, glass vials, hinged-lid containers... anything for your plastic storage needs.
 What makes us unique from most other manufacturers, we sell to the public and are customer service is excellent.
 We are a direct manufacturer selling to the public.
 We ship any size, very small to, you know, hundreds-of-thousands of cases.
 We are constantly innovating with new products and expanding our product line.
 Our sizes range from one-eighth ounce to 6 ounces.
 Everything is made and manufactured in the U.S.A.
 Thornton Plastics has all your solutions.
 So, give us a call, check our website and let us give you solutions to your packaging needs.

 Uses of polystyrene, polyethylene and polypropylene plastics